 How Long Can the Cold Sore Virus Live on Chapstick?

 Perhaps you already get cold sores, or maybe you're trying to avoid them.
-Either way, you might have questions about whether it's safe to borrow or lend chapstick.
+Either way, you might have questions about whether it's safe to use, borrow or lend chapstick.

 Can you contract cold sores from borrowed chapstick?
 How long can the cold sore virus live on chapstick?